zqian50/apcsa_material/lessons/exceptions/ExceptionsCW.md

 - Create a method that takes an integer as a parameter and throws an exception if the number is odd.

-- Create a method tat takes an array of integer as a parameter and throws and exception if there is any negative number.
+- Create a method that takes an array of integer as a parameter and throws and exception if there is any negative number.

 - What is wrong with the following code?
 Why it is showing compilation error?